-One difficulty with assessing teleconnections from coupled models is that errors in the ENSO 62 dynamics (e.g., in amplitude or spatial distribution of the main SST anomaly in the equatorial 63 Pacific) degrade the guality of the simulation at the source region before the teleconnection 64 65 mechanisms even begin (Joseph and Nigam 2006; Coelho and Goddard 2009).
-To isolate the atmospheric portion of the teleconnection pathway, it is useful to employ atmospheric 66 component simulations forced by observed SSTs, referred to as Atmospheric Model 67 Intercomparison Project (AMIP) runs (Gates et al. 1998).
-In coupled model runs, errors in 68 position or amplitude of the main equatorial ENSO SST signal can have a substantial impact on 69 the teleconnections (Cai et al. 2009), and it is quite challenging for the models to accurately 70 simulate regional signals in precipitation, even when observed SSTs are specified.
-71 A few studies use AMIP runs to examine ENSO teleconnections.
-Risbey et al. (2011) do so for 72 teleconnections over Australia, noting errors in the modeled amplitude and pattern 73 74 coherence.
-Spencer and Slingo (2003) find that issues in the sensitivity of precipitation to tropical Pacific SSTs lead to errors in the Aleutian low despite otherwise accurate tropical 75 ENSO teleconnections.
-Cash et al. (2005) compare two uncoupled, atmospheric GCMs forced 76 with identically prescribed SSTs, finding noticeable variations between the two models in the 77 response of extratropical 500mb height and regional precipitation.
-They force these models with climatological SST fields and SSTs representative of a response to a CMIP2 CO2 doubling experiment.
+One difficulty with assessing teleconnections from coupled models is that errors in the ENSO dynamics (e.g., in amplitude or spatial distribution of the main SST anomaly in the equatorial Pacific) degrade the quality of the simulation at the source region before the teleconnection mechanisms even begin (Joseph and Nigam 2006; Coelho and Goddard 2009).
+To isolate the atmospheric portion of the teleconnection pathway, it is useful to employ atmospheric component simulations forced by observed SSTs, referred to as Atmospheric Model Intercomparison Project (AMIP) runs (Gates et al. 1999).
+In coupled model runs, errors in position or amplitude of the main equatorial ENSO SST signal can have a substantial impact on the teleconnections (Cai et al. 2009), and it is quite challenging for the models to accurately simulate regional signals in precipitation, even when observed SSTs are specified.

+A few studies use AMIP runs to examine ENSO teleconnections.
+Risbey et al. (2011) do so for teleconnections over Australia, noting errors in the modeled amplitude and pattern coherence.
+Spencer and Slingo (2003) find that issues in the sensitivity of precipitation to tropical Pacific SSTs lead to errors in the Aleutian low despite otherwise accurate tropical ENSO teleconnections.
+Cash et al. (2005) compare two uncoupled atmospheric GCMs forced with identically prescribed SSTs, finding noticeable variations between the two models in the response of extratropical 500-mb height and regional precipitation.
+They force these models with climatological SST fields and SSTs representative of a response to a Coupled Model Intercomparison Project (CMIP) phase 2 (CMIP2) CO2 doubling experiment.
 They find that precipitation difference patterns between the two models are similar for either case, implying that the differences between the atmospheric GCMs are "relatively insensitive" to the prescribed SST fields.

-Because challenges persist in correctly simulating a precipitation teleconnection response, analysis of the CMIP5 AMIP ensemble can provide a way to gauge the fidelity of the current generation of models in simulating large-scale atmospheric processes leading to rainfall.
-In particular, we evaluate December-January-February (DJF) ENSO precipitation teleconnections during 1979-2005 in the CMIP5 models, and we compare these to observations and to the earlier CMIP3 AMIP ensemble.
+Because challenges persist in correctly simulating a precipitation teleconnection response (e.g., Rowell 2013), analysis of the CMIP phase 5 (CMIP5) AMIP ensemble can provide a way to gauge the fidelity of the current generation of models in simulating large-scale atmospheric processes leading to rainfall.
+In particular, we evaluate December-February (DJF) ENSO precipitation teleconnections during 1979-2005 in the CMIP5 AMIP models, and we compare these to observations and to the earlier CMIP phase 3 (CMIP3) AMIP ensemble.

 In standard evaluation measures of teleconnection patterns and amplitude, substantial differences exist among models and when compared to the observations.
-In light of such differences, we turn to other measures in which the multi-model ensemble may contain useful information.
-These include amplitude measures, a comparison of individual models to the multi-model ensemble mean (MMEM), and measures of sign agreement.
+In light of such differences, we turn to other measures in which the multimodel ensemble may contain useful information.
+These include amplitude measures, a comparison of individual models to the multimodel ensemble mean (MMEM), and measures of sign agreement.

 In these alternative measures, the CMIP5 model ensemble does unexpectedly well compared to observations.
-The performance on sign agreement measures is decent enough to motivate questions regarding the optimal way to apply significance tests within multi-model ensembles.
+The performance on sign agreement measures is decent enough to motivate questions regarding the optimal way to apply significance tests within multimodel ensembles.
 We provide some explanation in the discussion section, noting that even though a full answer may not yet exist, such alternative measures are relevant to the evaluation of precipitation change in global warming.

-101 2.
-Data sets and analysis
+2. Datasets and analysis

 To produce ENSO precipitation teleconnection patterns, we use modeled and observed monthly mean SST and precipitation data during the DJF months for the years 1979-2005.
-For SST observations, we use the Extended Reconstructed Sea Surface Temperature (ERSST.v3) data set (Xue et al. 2003; Smith et al. 2008); for monthly precipitation rate observations, we employ the Climate Prediction Center Merged Analysis of Precipitation (CMAP) archive (Xie and Arkin 1997).
+For SST observations, we use the Extended Reconstructed Sea Surface Temperature (ERSST) version 3 dataset (Xue et al. 2003; Smith et al. 2008); for monthly precipitation rate observations, we employ the Climate Prediction Center (CPC) Merged Analysis of Precipitation (CMAP) archive (Xie and Arkin 1997).